(Updated February 2020)

 Legal – There are lots of ways that home sales go wrong, and knowing the legal pitfalls -everything from proper disclosures to offer paperwork to issues at closing- is a big part of a realtor’s job.
 Yes, you can hire a lawyer to handle a lot of this, but be prepared to pay for the extras.

-How Much is Your Home Worth?
+Do You Know How Much Your Home Is Worth?

 It’s hard to be objective about the value of your house…after all, you raised your family there, you spent days picking out the flooring in the kitchen, and it’s a GOOD house.
 In your mind, it’s the BEST house on the street!